tungctn/aws-sam-express-template/README.md

 # Overview

-This is a template using AWS SAM to deploy a serverless web application, combined with the ExpressJS backend framework and MongoDB database.
+This is a template using AWS SAM to deploy a serverless backend application, combined with the ExpressJS framework and MongoDB database.
 The template is pre-configured for the API Gateway and Lambda function services, using AWS CloudFormation.

 # Technologies